 After the tea has cooled, strain the grated ginger out of the new ginger tea.

 Add the juice of 2 lemons.

 Strain the liquid from the ginger bug, and add the liquid bug to the cooled tea.

 Add enough cold water to the combined ginger concoctions to make 1 gallon--about 2 more quarts.The probiotic juice from the ginger bug, will inoculate the ginger tea with the beneficial bacteria and yeasts it will need to begin fermenting.

-Place a small funnel at the mouth of a clamp top bottle, and fill each bottle up to within an inch of the top.
+Place a small funnel at the mouth of a clean clamp top bottle, and fill each bottle up to within an inch of the top.